paramrathour/blog/pages/_posts/2026-02-23-home-screen.md

 ![](/secondary-light.jpg){: .light}
 _Secondary Home-screen (left) and App Drawer (right)_

 The layout of the other pages prioritises utility over aesthetics.
 The second home screen, which can be accessed by swiping sideways, has three widgets (daily essentials list, work emails, and music playlist).
-There is also a secondary dock page (you can swipe to it from the main dock) with more icons and shortcuts, though not as many; as technically, these interactions are two steps away due to initial swiping.
-Anyway, I have summed up these shortcuts in the table below too.
+There is also a secondary dock page (you can swipe to it from the main dock) with more icons and shortcuts, though not as many; as technically, these interactions are two steps away due to initial swiping, and so they are not always faster than just searching for the app directly.
+Instead, this dock focuses on shortcuts that would normally take several taps even after opening the app.
+These shortcuts are summed up in the table below too.

 As for the app drawer, all my apps are neatly organised there, but I almost never scroll through it.
 I mostly just use Nova Search, which searches everything at once.